steelThread/redisfs/README.md

 ### file2redis

 	# Pumps a file's contents into a redis key and deletes the file.
-	#   filename     - The full path to the file to consume
+	#   file         - The full path to the file to consume
 	#   options      - Optional hash of options.
 	#     key        - Optional redis key.
 If omitted a key will be
 	#                  generated using the default namespace and a uuid.